Life Insurance Application Process: What to Expect & How to Apply

 Be Completely Honest

 Never misrepresent or omit information about your health, lifestyle, medications, or family history.
-Insurers verify information through multiple databases, and dishonesty leads to denial or policy cancellation.
+Insurers verify information through multiple databases and AI tools, and dishonesty leads to denial or policy cancellation, often years later at claim time.

 Provide Complete Answers